leji-a/simple-tracker/README.md

 This will show a menu where you can:
 - Select from previously used folders
-- Add a new folder to track
+- Delete a folder from history with 'd'
 - Navigate using Up/Down arrow keys
 - Press Enter to select a folder
-- Press 'n' to add a new folder
 - Press 'q' to quit

 ### Direct Mode